shamalja/image-editing-webhooks-websockets/README.md

 This project demonstrates an application where users can upload an image via the frontend, and the backend processes the image through a webhook using Filestack's services.
 A thumbnail is generated for the uploaded image, and the WebSocket server sends the generated thumbnail's URL to the frontend, where it is displayed alongside the original image.

+These technologies can be seamlessly integrated into your applications to elevate user experience and functionality.

 ## Features

 **Image Upload:** Allows users to upload images using the Filestack API.